-Landlords and property management firms need to be aware of a recent change to the SCRA lease termination laws.
+Landlords and property management firms need to be aware of a change to the SCRA lease termination laws.

 The Servicemembers Civil Relief Act protects servicemembers from a host of legal actions, including foreclosures and evictions, without a court order.
 The Servicemembers Civil Relief Act also allows servicemembers to terminate a lease — without penalty — under certain circumstances and conditions.